- Work-life balance

 The University condemns harassment as an unacceptable form of behaviour and offers many different sources of support and advice to help staff and students who have experienced or witnessed bullying or harassment

-There are approximately 370 harassment advisors within the University, with two (one of either sex) appointed within each department and faculty.
-Details of the harassment advisors are posted on departmental and faculty office notice boards.
+There are approximately 370 harassment advisors within the University.
 There are also confidential advisors appointed within the colleges.
-RDM harassment advisors are listed to the right, however if you would prefer to speak to someone outside of RDM you can arrange this by emailing firstname.lastname@example.org or calling on 01865 270760.
+RDM harassment advisors are listed to the right of this page.
+If you would prefer to speak to someone outside of RDM you can arrange this by emailing firstname.lastname@example.org or calling on 01865 270760.

-The University Equality and Diversity Unit provides help and training to all staff and students.
+The University Equality and Diversity Unit provides help and training to all members of the university.
+Information for staff and students on the University's response to harassment and bullying including support and advice.

 The University Occupational Health Service will be able to advise on dealing with stress and provide access to counselling.

-This online course encourages people to think about bullying and harassment in the workplace and more specifically helps people identify why certain behaviours are inappropriate, the damage caused by bullying and harassment.
-It also aims to inform people of their legal and moral responsibilities, the tools to recognise and put a stop to bullying and harassment, how to respond to inappropriate behaviour and the knowledge and skills necessary to work successfully as part of a diverse team.
+These online courses encourage people to think about bullying and harassment in the workplace and help people identify why certain behaviours are inappropriate, the damage caused by bullying and harassment.
+They also aims to inform people of their legal and moral responsibilities, the tools to recognise and put a stop to bullying and harassment, how to respond to inappropriate behaviour and the knowledge and skills necessary to work successfully as part of a diverse team.